 Each semester, students participate in three- or four-day study trips.
 Past destinations have included Bonn, Cologne, Dresden, Hamburg, Leipzig, Nuremberg, Munich, and Weimar.
 During these trips, students participate in guided visits to places of historical or cultural interest, listen to program-exclusive lectures, and usually have an afternoon free to explore on their own.

-Grades are frequently not received from your FU professor(s) until mid-April if you studied in Berlin for the fall semester and mid-October for the spring semester.
-Once BCGS has received all of your grades, a grade report or transcript will be forwarded to your home school.
+IMPORTANT: Many times grades are not received from your FU professor(s) until late April if you studied in Berlin for the fall semester and late October for the spring semester.
+If you are a Columbia/Barnard, Princeton or Visiting Student, your grades are entered as received and you are automatically notified at your Columbia email address.
+For consortium member schools, once we have received all of your grades, a grade report will be forwarded to your home school and they will enter the grades on your home school transcript.
+We apologize for any inconvenience.
 If you need to have grades posted earlier, please talk to your university professors about submitting grades to the BCGS office as early as possible.
-If complete grades have not been received by October 15th, an incomplete grade report or transcript will be forwarded to your home school.
-As soon as the final grades are reported we will forward an updated grade report/transcript.

 Upon arrival in Berlin, BCGS students stay together in a youth hostel for orientation weekend.